Brexit: what’s changed

 - if you have a job offer and sponsorship

 - if you want to bring your family with you

 - what you’ll be doing - for example sporting, charitable or religious work

 Use our visas and immigration tool to check if you need a visa.

 Immigration to the UK from 1 January 2021

-The future immigration system will start to operate from 1 January 2021.
+The future skills-based immigration system white paper sets out the government’s plans to introduce a new single immigration system from 1 January 2021.

 We will build on our Immigration white paper by learning from the Australian Points-Based System.
 The Home Secretary will commission the independent Migration Advisory Committee (MAC) to examine this.

 Engagement with businesses, employers and other stakeholders across the UK is underway.
 The system will include: a single immigration system for all nationalities, focused on talent and skills a new skilled workers route open to all nationalities with no cap on numbers, no requirement for businesses employing high skilled workers to undertake a resident labour market test and a streamlined sponsorship system for businesses.
 There will be a minimum salary threshold * a new time-limited route for temporary short-term workers from low-risk nationalities of all skill levels with no cap on numbers or sponsor requirements.
 There will be conditions, including a cooling-off period, to prevent this route being used for long-term working • Irish citizens will continue to have the right to live and work in the UK under Common Travel Area arrangements

 Visitors from the EU, EEA or Switzerland will be able to come to the UK for 6 months, including tourists and business visitors.